Pakistan Cricket Board appoints Gillespie and Kirsten as men’s head coaches

 Despite suffering an injury-plagued career, Gillespie became his country’s sixth-highest wicket-taker in Tests with 259 victims at an average of 26.

-Gillespie was also the bowling coach of the Indian Premier League team Kings XI Punjab before he was appointed head coach at Yorkshire, where he had spent two seasons towards the end of his playing career.
+Gillespie was also the bowling coach of the IPL team Kings XI Punjab before he was appointed head coach at Yorkshire, where he had spent two seasons towards the end of his playing career.

 One of the finest moments for Gillespie came with the bat when he scored an unbeaten 201 against Bangladesh in the second Test in 2006.
 Having come in as a nightwatchman at three, the right-hander batted for 574 minutes facing 425 deliveries and helped to set up an innings and 80-run victory in the 2-0 series win, in which he claimed eight wickets and was named the player of the series.

-White-ball coach Kirsten is a former South Africa top-order batter and played 101 Tests and 185 ODIs for the Proteasfrom 1993 to 2004.
+White-ball coach Kirsten is a former South Africa top-order batter and played 101 Tests and 185 ODIs for the Proteas from 1993 to 2004.

-The 56-year-old coached India from 2008-2011 and was instrumental in their 50-over World Cup win at home in 2011, as well as topping the ICC Test Team Rankings during his tenure.
+The 56-year-old coached India from 2008 to 2011 and was instrumental in their 50-over World Cup win at home in 2011, as well as topping the ICC Test Team Rankings during his tenure.

-The then moved back to his home country and coached the men’s team from 2011-2013 as they became the leading Test side.
+He then moved back to his home country and coached the men’s team from 2011 to 2013 as they became the leading Test side.

-Kirsten said his “primary objective” is to ensure the team operates at its “optimal level.”
+Kirsten said his “primary objective” is to ensure the team operates at its “optimal level”.

 “While player form fluctuations are inevitable, maintaining a stable environment is crucial,” he said in a PCB statement announcing his appointment.